About the Kindred Area Community Foundation

 - Makes grants only to those organizations designated as a non-profit, tax exempt organization under IRS Code 501(c)3 or to government agencies.

 - Grants shall be awarded to organizations and/or projects within the boundaries of the Kindred School District.
 An organization must be based within those boundaries to qualify for funding.

 - Low priority will be given to applications requesting funding for day-to-day operations.

 - Grants to religious organizations shall be limited to those activities which are non-denominational and serve the entire community.

 - The Kindred Area Community Foundation shall not make grants to individuals.

 - Organizations shall be limited to one request per calendar year.

 - The Kindred Area Community Foundation will accept grant applications once each year.
-Applications are due by October 1 to be eligible for that grant cycle.
-Applicants will be notified within 30 days of this deadline as to the Board decisions.
+Applications are due by November 1 to be eligible for that grant cycle.
+Applicants will be notified as soon as practical as to the committee's decisions.